 Create anti-racist spaces that actively combat bigotry and violence, even when the art intentionally discomforts and interrogates these themes.

-Question our histories and practices and disrupt patterns that reinforce institutionalized racism, anti-Blackness, colorism, anti-Indigeneity, xenophobia, sexism, heterosexism, homophobia, transphobia, Islamophobia, anti-Jewish oppression, ableism, ageism, body shaming, and other forms of hatred, oppression, and inequity.
+Question our histories and practices and disrupt patterns that reinforce institutionalized racism, anti-Blackness, colorism, anti-Indigeneity, xenophobia, sexism, heterosexism, homophobia, transphobia, Islamophobia, anti-Semitism, ableism, ageism, body shaming, and other forms of hatred, oppression, and inequity.

 WELCOME LEARNING AND GROWTH

 Address issues directly and with compassion.